hadirezay/ChatGPT-Project/README.md

 # SEPA group 20 || ChatGPT Unveil the Myths
 ### Project Folder Structure

+### API
+Contains files for managing the ChatGPT OpenAI API
 ### Dbmanagers
 Contains files for managing SQL queries  (we might not need this)
 ### GUI